 Minimally Invasive Robotic Surgery

 Rady Children’s is among a select group of children’s hospitals with ROSA, a highly advanced surgical robot assistant.
-ROSA can be used in epilepsy surgery and other neurosurgical procedures, ranging from tumor biopsies to deep brain stimulation for movement disorders.
+ROSA can be used in epilepsy surgery and other brain surgery in children, ranging from tumor biopsies to deep brain stimulation for movement disorders.

 ROSA has two main parts: a computer “brain” for 3-D imaging and stereotactic planning, and a robotic arm that directs surgical instruments with extreme accuracy.